Sleitnick/Knit/docs/intellisense.md

 		-- Only match on instances that are ModuleScripts and names that end with "Service": if v:IsA("ModuleScript") and v.Name:match("Service$") then
 			local service = require(v) -- Load the service module
-			Knit.AddService(service) -- Add the service into Knit end
+			Knit.CreateService(service) -- Add the service into Knit end
 	end
 end